benzelcurry/chess/README.md

 ## Known Issues

-* In Windows Terminals, all pawns render as a grey color depending on the font face being used in the terminal
+* In Windows Terminals, all pawns render as a grey color depending on the font face being used